pferreirafabricio/requirements-analysis/README.md

 ### Business Rules

-A business rule defines or constrains some aspect of a business, it describes the operations, definitions, and constraints that can apply to people, processes, corporate behavior and computing systems in an organization.
+A business rule defines or constrains some aspect of a business, it describes the operations, definitions, and constraints that can apply to people, processes, corporate behavior, and computing systems in an organization.

 ### BPMN

 Business Process Model and Notation (BPMN) is a graphical representation for specifying business processes in a business process model.
-It is a standard for business process modeling that provides a graphical visuaization of the specific business process in a Business Process Diagram (BPD).
+It is a standard for business process modeling that provides a graphical visualization of the specific business process in a Business Process Diagram (BPD).

 ## Which questions to ask?